sorell/tripping-robot/README.md

 ----------
 Let compiler obscure text strings so that they're hard to trace from binary file.
 A header-only implementation.
-Requires c++14, could be modified to compile on c++11.
+Requires c++14.

 runtrace
 --------